Gautham-Py/Kaggle-House_Prices_Advanced_Regression_Technique/README.md

     25.Exterior2nd: Exterior covering on house (if more than one material).
     26.MasVnrType: Masonry veneer type.
     27.MasVnrArea: Masonry veneer area in square feet.
-    28.ExterQual: Exterior material quality
+    28.ExterQual: Exterior material quality.
-    29.ExterCond: Present condition of the material on the exterior 30.Foundation: Type of foundation
+    29.ExterCond: Present condition of the material on the exterior.
+    30.Foundation: Type of foundation.
-    31.BsmtQual: Height of the basement
+    31.BsmtQual: Height of the basement.
-    32.BsmtCond: General condition of the basement
+    32.BsmtCond: General condition of the basement.
-    33.BsmtExposure: Walkout or garden level basement walls 34.BsmtFinType1: Quality of basement finished area
+    33.BsmtExposure: Walkout or garden level basement walls.
+    34.BsmtFinType1: Quality of basement finished area.
-    35.BsmtFinSF1: Type 1 finished square feet
+    35.BsmtFinSF1: Type 1 finished square feet.
-    36.BsmtFinType2: Quality of second finished area (if present) 37.BsmtFinSF2: Type 2 finished square feet
+    36.BsmtFinType2: Quality of second finished area (if present).
+    37.BsmtFinSF2: Type 2 finished square feet
     38.BsmtUnfSF: Unfinished square feet of basement area 39.TotalBsmtSF: Total square feet of basement area